MauiJerry/poseCamTox_dev/docs/PoseEffect_Dots Design.md

 ### PoseEffect_Dots — Script CHOP code + fxCore wiring

+how to wire up the DOTS effect

+revised 23Aug

 Below is a **drop‑in Script CHOP** for the `PoseEffect_Dots/fxCore/landmark_to_instances` node.
  It consumes a single‑person skeleton CHOP (channels like `head_x, head_y, head_z, …`) and produces **per‑instance** channels for a GEO instancing rig: